hlynch/glacies-indicium/README.md

 3. Clone this repo with the command `git clone https://github.com/mlgarrett/glacies-indicium.git`

 5. Run the command `conda env create -f environment.yml`.
-This will install and set up the Terracotta tool in an anaconda virtual environment.
+This will install and set up the Terracotta tool in an Anaconda virtual environment.

 6. Activate the virtual environment with `conda activate terracotta`.
 You should now be able to run terracotta commands, like `terracotta --help`.